-As stated previously, this regulation is important for the poultry industry in Virginia.
-Many farms that have poultry are small businesses.
+As stated previously, this regulation is important for the sheep and goat industries in Virginia.
+Many farms that have sheep and goats are small businesses.
 Without the safeguards this regulation provides, these small businesses take on a great amount of risk.
-Without this regulation, the risk of disease spread becomes significantly higher and that risk may greatly decrease Virginia's poultry farms and the small businesses that rely on them.
-There have been no complaints from the public, and the regulation is not complicated.
-The regulation does not overlap, duplicate, or conflict with federal or state law or regulation.
+If our "Scrapie-free status" is compromised, other states and countries will not purchase Virginia sheep or goats, which will negatively impact sheep and goat farms and the businesses that rely on them and could cause some sheep and goat farms to go out of business.
+There have been no complaints from the public, and the regulation is not unnecessarily complicated.
+The regulation does not overlap, duplicate, or conflict with federal or state law or regulation, and it is supportive of USDA requirements that each state have a state regulation addressing Scrapie that is consistent with the federal rules.
 Since the last time this regulation was evaluated, there have not been significant changes in technology, economic conditions, or other factors.